Pecorama Closure 2026: Why It’s Closed and What You Can Still Visit

-Why Pecorama is closing in 2026 and what it means locally.
+November 2025 – Why Pecorama is closing in 2026 and what it means locally.

 Pecorama in Beer is one of the most recognisable East Devon attractions.
 Sitting high above Beer with far-reaching views over Lyme Bay, it has welcomed families, railway enthusiasts and holidaymakers for more than fifty years.
 Its colourful gardens, detailed model railway displays and the Beer Heights Light Railway have shaped many childhood holidays on the Jurassic Coast.

-The parent company, PECO, has confirmed that Pecorama will close for the entire 2026 season.
+The parent company, PECO, confirmed in November 2025 that Pecorama will close for the entire 2026 season.
 The full announcement explains that the attraction has been profitable for only a short period each year.
 Rising costs and year-round overheads mean the company cannot continue to support the financial losses created outside the summer months.
 They note that there is hope for a future reopening in a new format, although the immediate focus will be on core work in model railway manufacturing and publishing.

 Pecorama states that it welcomes more than twenty-five thousand visitors each season.
 While there is no public breakdown of earlier years’ figures, long-term visitors and local tourism commentary suggest the attraction may have experienced stronger seasons in the past.
 For a village the size of Beer, the importance of these visitor numbers has always been clear.
 Pecorama has helped bring families into the area, supported small businesses and contributed to the wider visitor economy of East Devon.